 Our work in Bosnia and Herzegovina

 There are many challenges facing Bosnia-Herzegovina, the country with one of the world's most complicated political system.
-Through the joint efforts of donors and the nation alike, the country is now moving towards rapprochement with the EU.
+Through the joint efforts of domestic and international actors, the country is now moving towards joining the EU.
 Sida supports this process, as a way to reduce poverty and promote democratic development.

 During the first years following the war, Sida's support to Bosnia-Herzegovina was focused on humanitarian aid, housing and employment.
 Long-term development cooperation began in the early 2000s.
 Sweden's total support for the period 1994-2014 was 4.3 billion SEK.